 Secondary Supervisor: Stuart Evans, PhD

-With climate change, forests are at increased risk due to warm droughts, increased pathogen outbreaks, and wildfire.
-Forests are essential to ecosystem and societal health, and so an improved ability to predict forest responses to rapidly changing climate will help us develop solutions for the future.
-Students on this project will use plant ecophysiological data along with analytical tools to examine and explain patterns of forest die-off by extract data from local and global vegetation databases, parameterize and run predictive models of woody plant responses to abiotic and biotic stressors, and perform statistical analyses to assess predictive ability of the models.
+Forest die-off has been accelerating due to warm droughts coupled with increased biotic epidemics and wildfire powered by fuel build-up.
+Forests are essential to environmental and societal health, and so an improved ability to predict forest responses to rapidly changing climate will help us develop solutions for the future.
+Students on this project will use plant ecophysiological data along with analytical and predictive tools to examine and explain patterns of forest die-off.
+They will learn how to obtain data from global vegetation databases, parameterize and run predictive models of woody plant responses to abiotic and biotic stressors, and perform statistical analyses to assess predictive ability of the models.

 Student participants are paired with primary and secondary supervisors who are domain experts in different fields to work on a research project based on the climate, geologic and atmospheric hazards topics listed above.
 The primary goal of this project is to equip undergraduate students with the skills needed for interdisciplinary research with a focus on climate and natural hazards.
 Students will also participate in weekly meetings intended to help them learn science communication and presentation skills, how to identify potential mentors, how to apply to graduate school, and the basics of proposal writing, among other professional development skills.